awsdocs/aws-systems-manager-user-guide/doc_source/sysman-doc-syntax.md

   ```

 ------
 + `allowedPattern`: \(Optional\) A regular expression that validates whether the user input matches the defined pattern for the parameter\.
-If the user input does not match the allowed pattern, the execution fails to start\.
+If the user input doesn't match the allowed pattern, the execution fails to start\.
 **Note**
-In SSM documents, the `allowedPattern` field supports the [Google re2 regex syntax](https://github.com/google/re2/wiki/Syntax), which does not include support for lookaround\.
+In SSM documents, the `allowedPattern` field supports the [Google re2 regex syntax](https://github.com/google/re2/wiki/Syntax), which doesn't include support for lookaround\.

 ------
 #### [ YAML ]